Mc-Zen/tidy/src/show-module.typ

 /// Show given module in the given style.
 /// This displays all (documented) functions in the module.
 ///
+/// -> content
+#let show-module(

-/// - module-doc (dictionary): Module documentation information as returned by
+  /// Module documentation information as returned by @@parse-module().
-///           @@parse-module().
-/// - first-heading-level (int): Level for the module heading.
-Function
-///           names are created as second-level headings and the "Parameters"
-///           heading is two levels below the first heading level.
-/// - show-module-name (boolean): Whether to output the name of the module at
-///           the top.
-/// - break-param-descriptions (boolean): Whether to allow breaking of parameter
-///           description blocks.
+  /// -> dictionary
-/// - omit-empty-param-descriptions (boolean): Whether to omit description blocks
-///           for parameters with empty description.
-/// - omit-private-definitions (boolean): Whether to omit functions and variables
-///           starting with an underscore.
-/// - omit-private-parameters (boolean): Whether to omit named function arguments
-///           starting with an underscore.
-/// - show-outline (boolean): Whether to output an outline of all functions in
-///           the module at the beginning.
-/// - sort-functions (auto, none, function): Function to use to sort the function
-///           documentations.
-With `auto`, they are sorted alphabetically by
-///           name and with `none` they are not sorted.
-Otherwise a function can
-///           be passed that each function documentation object is passed to and
-///           that should return some key to sort the functions by.
+  module-doc,

-/// - style (module, dictionary): The output style to use.
+  /// The output style to use.
 This can be a module
   /// defining the functions `show-outline`, `show-type`, `show-function`,
   /// `show-parameter-list` and `show-parameter-block` or a dictionary with
   /// functions for the same keys.
-/// - enable-tests (boolean): Whether to run docstring tests.
-/// - enable-cross-references (boolean): Whether to enable links for cross-references.
-/// - colors (auto, dictionary): Give a dictionary for type and colors and other colors.
-///          If set to auto, the style will select its default color set.
-/// - local-names (dictionary): Language-specific names for strings used in the output.
-Currently, these are `parameters` and `default`.
-You can for example use: `local-names: (parameters: [Paramètres], default: [défault])`
-/// -> content
+  ///  -> module | dictionary
-#let show-module(
-  module-doc,
   style: styles.default,

+  /// Level for the module heading.
+Function names are created as second-level
+  /// headings and the "Parameters" heading is two levels below the first
+  /// heading level.
+  /// -> int
   first-heading-level: 2,

+  /// Whether to output the name of the module at the top.
+  /// -> boolean
   show-module-name: true,

+  /// Whether to allow breaking of parameter description blocks.
+  /// -> boolean
   break-param-descriptions: false,

+  /// Whether to omit description blocks for parameters with empty description.
+  /// -> boolean
   omit-empty-param-descriptions: true,

+  /// Whether to omit functions and variables starting with an underscore.
+  /// -> boolean
   omit-private-definitions: false,

+  /// Whether to omit named function arguments starting with an underscore.
+  /// -> boolean
   omit-private-parameters: false,

+  /// Whether to output an outline of all functions in the module at the beginning.
+  /// -> boolean
   show-outline: true,

+  /// Function to use to sort the function documentations.
+With `auto`, they are
+  /// sorted alphabetically by name and with `none` they are not sorted.
+Otherwise
+  /// a function can be passed that each function documentation object is passed to
+  /// and that should return some key to sort the functions by.
+  /// -> auto | none | function
   sort-functions: auto,

+  /// Whether to run docstring tests.
+  /// -> boolean
   enable-tests: true,

+  /// Whether to enable links for cross-references.
+If set to auto, the style
+  /// will select its default color set.
+  /// -> boolean
   enable-cross-references: true,

+  /// Give a dictionary for type and colors and other colors.
+  /// -> auto | dictionary
   colors: auto,

+  /// Language-specific names for strings used in the output.
+Currently, these
+  /// are `parameters` and `default`.
+You can for example use:
+  /// `local-names: (parameters: [Paramètres], default: [défault])`.
+  /// -> dictionary
   local-names: (parameters: [Parameters], default: [Default]) ) = block({
   let label-prefix = module-doc.label-prefix